Simplicitee/ParticleAnimations/README.md

 ## Features
 * Make custom animations using vectors to draw shapes
-* Complete control and customization over usable particle effects
+* Complete control and customization of usable particle effects